Reboot-Codes/blog/content/post/make-a-twitter-clone-with-the-mern-stack.md

 Normally people start with the frontend, however I find that making the backend first makes things easier as you have already organized the database and you don’t worry about needing a thing that you forgot to expose in the API.

 The Backend uses Express (api server package, so we don’t have to do it ourselves), Mongoose (MongoDB driver that almost forces you to use a schema to keep things organized), and GraphQL (a better query language that structures the response so nothing breaks if we reorganize the organization of things).
-The API will use the standard HTTP request types (like GET, POST, PUT, and DELETE) while using GraphQL in the body of the requests.
+The API will use the standard HTTP request types (like `GET`, `POST`, `PUT`, and `DELETE`) while using GraphQL in the body of the requests.

 ### Packages